ghaiklor/sails-service-pusher/README.md

 Each of Pusher instances has only one method:

-- send(config) - Send Push Notification.
-In config you can override pre-defined configuration.
+- send(device, notification, config) - Sends Push Notification. `device` - Array of strings or string with device token. `notification` - Hashmap with config for notification (described in examples). `config` - Additional configuration for notification with specific platform.
 Returns Promise;

 ### Configuration explanation

-Configuration object has 3 keys:
+When you instantiate new instance via `PusherService.create()` you can provide configuration object with 3 keys:

 - device (String|Array) - Device tokens that should get notification
 - provider (Object) - Options that will go to each of SDKs ([APN](https://github.com/argon/node-apn/blob/master/doc/connection.markdown#apnconnectionoptions), [GCM](https://github.com/ToothlessGear/node-gcm#example-application))